Boys' love: Audience motivation

-The motivations for consuming BL media include liberation from heteropatriarchy, idealised portrayal of relationships, 'pure' love without gender and pro-homosexual attitude, identification/self-analysis, melodramatic/emotional elements, aversion to standard romances/shoujo, a romantic/erotic genre aimed at women, pure escapism/unrealistic, art and aesthetics, pure entertainment, exciting/sexually titillating.
+Motivations for consuming BL media include liberation from heteropatriarchy, idealised portrayal of relationships, 'pure' genderless love and pro-homosexual attitudes, identification or self-analysis, melodramatic or emotional elements, aversion to standard romances aimed at women, pure escapism, art and aesthetics, pure entertainment, and sexual excitement or titillation.

 BL works, culture, and fandom have been studied and discussed by scholars and journalists worldwide, especially after translations of BL became commercially available outside Japan in the 21st century.
 In Manga!
 Manga!
 The World of Japanese Comics, the 1983 book by Frederik L. Schodt that was the first substantial English-language work on manga, Schodt observes that portrayals of gay male relationships had used and further developed bisexual themes already extant in shōjo manga to appeal to their female audience.
 Japanese critics have viewed BL as a genre that permits their audience to avoid adult female sexuality by distancing sex from their own bodies, as well as to create fluidity in perceptions of gender and sexuality and rejects "socially mandated" gender roles as a "first step toward feminism".
 Kazuko Suzuki, for example, believes that the audience's aversion to or contempt for masculine heterosexism is something which has consciously emerged as a result of the genre's popularity.

 Mizoguchi, writing in 2003, feels that BL is a "female-gendered space", as the writers, readers, artists and most of the editors of BL are female.
 BL has been compared to romance novels by English-speaking librarians.
 In 2004, Paul Gravett summarized the dominant theories for the popularity of BL with a female audience: that Japanese women were disillusioned or bored with classic male–female relationships in fiction, that the bishōnen populating the genre were a backlash against male sex fantasies of a feminized ideal of adolescent girls, that the genre offered a safe space for sexual fantasies with the free choice of identification figure in the relationship, and that the male characters in BL are interpreted by female readers as girls, thus making the stories expressions of readers' same-sex fantasies.